cdrn/Markov/README.md

 # Markov

-A simple markov chain implementation for fun and profit
+A simple markov chain implementation for fun and profit.
+Hopefully can be integrated with some webscraping functionality for some novel "posting" bot implementations.
+More to come.